 February is more than just chocolate, roses, and romance.
-Even though it's the shortest month of the year, there are still plenty of reasons to celebrate.
-If the dark, winter days are starting to drag on, try one of these 28 fun excuses for festivities during February.
-Remember during every fourth year, add Leap Day onto the end of the month as one more reason to live it up.
+Even though it's the shortest month of the year, there are still plenty of reasons to celebrate in February.
+If the dark winter days are starting to drag on, try one of these fun excuses for festivities, such as National Bagel Day or National Love Your Pet Day.

 01 of 28

 02 of 28

 Feb.
 4: National Homemade Soup Day

 In the depths of winter, National Homemade Soup Day is the perfect holiday for a warming meal.
 If you're going to take the time to make some homemade soup, double the recipe and freeze half, or throw a soup party.
 Freeze soup in small containers for individual portions ideal to grab for lunch or in a big container for the whole family.Continue to 5 of 28 below.